|

 "fit" in future years should be even better. --Wendy Carlos |

-Before we go, let me try to address a topic that comes up fairly often in your e-mails sent to our site, and in threads and speculations on the Web.
+Word on Eclipse Compositing Before we go, let me try to address a topic that comes up fairly often in your e-mails sent to our site, and in threads and speculations on the Web.
 This regards the methodology of making composite coronal images.
 I've been collecting a lot of material to demonstrate some of the principles involved, and have created a good start for 2-4 new web pages that will explain what little I've been able to learn in three decades of eclipse imaging.
 The pages have become far more difficult to present some subtle ideas clearly, and are taking much longer than I assumed when starting out.
 Ratz!
 I'll keep at it.
 Eventually you'll see them here.
 In the meantime, let me show you just two of the example images I created for those pages, since they came out of my two week's work with the latest images the Kern's took in Messina.
 You should compare these carefully with the composites above.

 The left side example is from the somewhat earlier